programmatoroSeduto/ExperimentalRoboticsLab-Assignment-1/README.md

 ## Working Hypotheses

-The robot works in a well-known space, at least from the logical point of view.
+*The robot works in a well-known space, at least from the logical point of view*.
 Maybe the space would be unknown, but the robot knows in advance at least the names of the rooms.

-The oracle sends at most one hint each time the robot enters in a room.
-For multiple hints, it is necessary to extend the buffering from a single-var buffer type to a list type.
+*The oracle sends at most one hint each time the robot enters in a room.* For multiple hints, it is necessary to extend the buffering from a single-var buffer type to a list type.
 The changes to do are few, and the logic can work fine also relaxing this working condition.

-The oracle sends *in a precise instant* the hint, but this is not a constraint: the oracle can send the hint when it wants, because there's only one state which needs to check the state of the buffer.
+In this implementation *the oracle sends in a precise instant the hint*, but this is not a constraint: the oracle can send the hint when it wants, because there's only one state which needs to check the state of the buffer.
 If the oracle would be replaced with another one which doesn't use the */hint_signal* but publishes the message in every instant, the architecture should work well.

-The ID of the hypothesis is provided by the oracle.
-Modifying this working hypothesis requires to change a bit the node *robocluedo_main*, but also reimplement the algorithm for adding the hypotheses in the ontology, so non-trivial changes to *cluedo_armor_interface*.
+*The ID of the hypothesis is provided by the oracle.* Modifying this working hypothesis requires to change a bit the node *robocluedo_main*, but also reimplement the algorithm for adding the hypotheses in the ontology, so non-trivial changes to *cluedo_armor_interface*.
 It should be implemented an algorithm which, given some properties, can generate all the hypotheses which contains those properties.
 Providing the ID instead simplifies the workflow, because the interface already knows how to organize the hypotheses, so the problem is reduced to find the right ID among the ones provided by the oracle.

 ## Possible improvements